vyomanant-academy/.github/profile/README.md

 ## 🤝 Who We Serve

 - Students preparing for technology careers
+- Freshers entering IT and digital technology roles
 - Working professionals upgrading their skills
-- Freshers entering Cloud, DevOps, and AI roles
-- Colleges and universities looking for practical training programs
-- Companies planning Cloud, DevOps, Automation, and AI upskilling programs
+- Learners exploring modern and emerging technologies
+- Professionals building practical project experience
+- Individuals preparing for interviews and career growth

 ---